guardian/grid/docs/05-reingestion/01-how-to.md

 At the end of step 2., every image that has been succesfully processed should have been added to the `thrall` queue as a `reingest-image` message.
 There's no guarantee, however, that these messages have been processed.
 This step checks that the images marked as submitted have been processed successfully.

-As with step 3., to run the image checker lambda, turn the EventBridge source for the lambda on.
+As with step 3., to run the image checker lambda, turn the EventBridge source for the lambda on and wait until the lambda has exhausted its source of images.
 At the time of writing, this lambda is called `admin-tools-image-batch-check-lambda-{STAGE}`.

 You should be able to see the checking process in the metrics tool as before.

 ## How to tweak settings to adjust e.g. throughput

-See self-explanatory environment variables on the lambda.
+See environment variables on the lambda, which should document themselves.

-- Add example of how to get current state of reingestion bucket via script

 ## States